Psuedomonas/MonsterDome-Console/README.md

 * Changed save system to save dictionary of objects
 * Added a check for redundant names

-## Fixed:
+Fixed:
 * post battle healing logic fixed
 * minor UI output stuff

-## ToDo:
+ToDo:
+* standardize function descriptions throughout code
+* multiple pens to save file
+* delete pens from save file
+* save as?

+* use an internal ID system for monsters, instead of name?
+    -why do this?

 * user interaction for attacks/defense
 * leveling
 * other monster attributes

-LOAD/SAVE

-- add multiple pens to single save file
-- edit/delete saved pens
-- choose a saved pen for loading
-- custom save file?
+* start thinking about a UI

-## Other options
+Other options
 * add partial interface for save/load pen
 * Add full interface... (like the unstable tk version)

-This version works appears to work - calling it stable
+This version works appears to work- calling it stable